selmeci/dgraph-tonic/README.md

 Avaibale since `dgraph-1-1`.

-The `txn.query_and_mutate(query, mutation)` function allows you to run upserts consisting of one query and one mutation.
-Query variables could be defined with `txn.query_with_vars_and_mutate(query, vars, mutation)` function and can then be used in the mutation.
-If now futher operations with transaction is required `*_and_commit_now()` variant of functions should be used (transaction is consumed in this case).
+The `txn.upsert(query, mutation)` function allows you to run upserts consisting of one query and one or more mutations.
+Query variables could be defined with `txn.upsert_with_vars(query, vars, mutation)`.
+Transaction in upsert is commited.

 To know more about upsert, we highly recommend going through the docs at https://docs.dgraph.io/mutations/#upsert-block.